How to Become a Teacher in Missouri

 Missouri's Career and Technical Education programs merge academics and occupational skills training.
 This combination allows students to practice skills and learn from professionals about possible career paths.
 Training programs are often offered in Agriculture, Business, Marketing, Family and Consumer Sciences, Health Sciences, Cooperative Education, and Skilled Technical Sciences.

-Throughout the 2013-2014 school year, almost 250,000 Missouri school students and adults participated in Career and Technical Education training programs.
-These programs took place in career centers, high schools, community colleges, as well as four-year colleges and universities.
+Career and Technical Education training programs are offered in career centers, high schools, community colleges, as well as four-year colleges and universities.
 Participation in CTE programs continues to grow throughout the state.

 MEGA (Missouri Educator Gateway Assessments)